privateboss0/Secure_Tor_Ip_Changer/README.md

 # Secure_Tor_Ip_Changer 7.6

 This tool optimizes and secures the change of Onion network IP address every 67seconds.
-It is built ontop of the tor project.

-how to install :
+It is built utilizing the Tor project how to install :

     REQUIREMENTS: